williamplancke/listenbourgeu4mod/Notes.md

 First event:
 - Doing nothing (no war) makes you lose legitimacy
-- Small civil war: Cassière gets independance
+- Small civil war: Cassière (4 province vassal) gets independance
 - Big civil war: Portugal joins as your enemy

-2646 1444
+To do list:
+- CSR Localisation
+- CSR Missions
+- Fix MTTH for events (some need to be fired instantly)
+- Create formable for Listenbourg so CSR and other iberians can potentially form it

+Flavor for dealing with portugal post subjugation:
+- Exploit Portugese resources
+- Military subject, maybe POR tag switches to smt with stronger ideas
+- Colonial subject
+-